RuiyangJu/KCR-Post-Processing/zero_shot/Gemma-2-Llama-Swallow-9b-it-v0.1/README.md

 ## Error Type Summary

+### Analysis basis

+The categories below are based on a three-way comparison among Input, Pred, and GT.
+Input is treated as the noisy OCR/string source, Pred as the model's correction attempt, and GT as the target diplomatic transcription.
+Therefore, an error is classified by how Pred changes, copies, omits, reorders, or modernizes the Input relative to GT, not by Pred-GT distance alone.

 ### 1. Repetition / runaway generation

 The clearest case is `100249376_00010_2`.
-After a mostly correct opening, the prediction repeatedly generates the phrase around `水にひやしうすくのはしはり...`, which expands Pred_Length from the GT length of 114 to 1223 and raises CER to 9.76.
+After a mostly correct opening, Pred initially follows Input/GT, then repeatedly generates the phrase around `水にひやしうすくのはしはり...`, which expands Pred_Length from the GT length of 114 to 1223 and raises CER to 9.76.
 This is not a normal OCR character error;
 it is a decoding failure where the model falls into a generation loop.